kernkonzept/l4_virtio-net-switch/doc/usage.md

 connection.
 It uses Virtio as the transport mechanism.
 Each virtual switch port implements the host-side of a Virtio network device (virtio-net).

+## Factory {#l4re_vio_switch_factory}

+The factory of the Virtio Net Switch allows creation of the following objects:
+- Virtual switch port, the Virtio network interface
+- Statistics reader

 <hr>
 ## Capabilities {#l4re_servers_vio_switch_capabilities}